 - a carer (or team of carers) who do not live with you but provide you or your partner with overnight care.

-If you are assessed under these rules as having more bedrooms than are necessary for your household, you will be considered to be under-occupying that property.
+If you have more bedrooms than are necessary for your household, you will be considered to be under-occupying that property.

 If you are under-occupying there will be a reduction in your Housing Benefit .
-The amount allowed for rent and any service charges will be reduced by:
+This will be reduced by:

 - 14% for under-occupancy by one bedroom